Madscba/Xtech2023/README.md

 * Run `python manage.py migrate`
 * Run `python manage.py createsuperuser` to create a user you can access the admin panel with

+* Add all needed environment variables to your env

 Frontend
 * Run `cd frontend && npm install`